Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-php.md

 See  [Configure an Office 365 unified API web app in Azure](https://msdn.microsoft.com/office/office365/HowTo/get-started-with-office-365-unified-api#msg_configure_web_app) for instructions, keep in mind the following details.

 * Specify a page in your PHP app as the **Sign-on URL** in step 6.
-In the case of the Connect sample, this is [`Callback.php`](https://github.com/OfficeDev/O365-PHP-Unified-API-Connect/blob/master/app/Callback.php).
+In the case of the Connect sample, this page is [`Callback.php`](https://github.com/OfficeDev/O365-PHP-Unified-API-Connect/blob/master/app/Callback.php).
 * Configure the **Delegated permissions** that your app requires.
 The Connect sample requires **Send mail as signed-in user** permission.

 Take note of the following values in the **Configure** page of your Azure application.